Monti Rock III

-Sir Monti Rock III (born Joseph Montanez, Jr. May 29, 1942 in The Bronx, New York City) is an American musician and performer.
+Joseph Moses Montanez Jr. (May 29, 1939 – February 23, 2026), known professionally as Sir Monti Rock III, was an American hairdresser, musician and performer.

-Biography
+Life and career

-Early life and first appearances on TV
+Early life and first appearances on television

+Joseph Montanez Jr. was born on May 29, 1939, to a Puerto Rican family in The Bronx, New York City.
+His parents disowned him for his homosexuality.
+His primary vocation was as a hairdresser; he remarked that despite his later dabbling in entertainment, he considered hairdressing to be what he did best.

-Joseph Montanez, Jr. was born on 29 May 1942 to a Puerto Rican family in the Bronx, New York City.
-After several appearances and performances on The Merv Griffin Show beginning in 1966, Rock's personality brought him to the national stage when he began appearing regularly as a guest on The Tonight Show.
+While his hairdressing work for models in the 1960s and flamboyance first led to appearances on The Merv Griffin Show beginning in 1966, Rock's personality brought him to the national stage when he began appearing regularly as a guest on The Tonight Show.
+He compared his "famous for being famous" status to what would later be seen on reality television.
+He acknowledged the similarity in his act to that of Liberace, who he jokingly claimed "stole (his) act", and noted that Charles Nelson Reilly "hated (him)".

 The Disco era with his band: "Disco-Tex and the Sex-O-Lettes"

-Rock is generally considered to be one of the first Disco artists to cross into the mainstream.
-In February 1975, he released Disco-Tex & His Sex-O-Lettes Review, an LP of Disco songs and collaboration with producer Bob Crewe, also featuring musician Jerry Corbetta of band Sugarloaf.
-Two of the album's tracks, "Get Dancin'" and "I Wanna Dance Wit' Choo (Doo Dat Dance)", became hit singles in the United States and instant staples at burgeoning New York City dance clubs including Studio 54.
+Rock is generally considered to be one of the first disco artists to cross into the mainstream.
+In February 1975, producer Bob Crewe created a persona for him, which became Disco-Tex and the Sex-O-Lettes.
+Two of the tracks from the Disco Tex and His Sex-O-Lettes Review album, "Get Dancin'" and "I Wanna Dance Wit' Choo (Doo Dat Dance)", became hit singles in the United States and instant staples at burgeoning New York City dance clubs including Studio 54.
 The two songs were also Top 10 hits in the United Kingdom.
 By the end of the 1970s, Disco music was fully mainstream, and Rock also appeared in the movie Saturday Night Fever as the DJ.

-Recent years: changes of nickname and religious ministry

-After reinventing himself several times as "Monti Rock II", "Monti Rock IV", "Monti Rock V", and "Sir Monti Rock", Rock settled on just "Monti Rock".
-He currently resides and performs in Las Vegas.

-Monti Rock is also now an ordained minister, according to his Facebook page.